Tom Scavo: Past

-Thomas "Tom" Scavo was born in 1970.
+Thomas "Tom" Scavo was born in 1969.
 He is the eldest of three children (Tom, Theresa and Peter) born to Allison and Rodney Scavo.
 He has had three relationships prior to the events of the series, starting with one-night-stand Nora Huntington in 1994.
 He then dated Annabel Foster in 1997, but told her he is not a husband material when they worked together in advertising.
 He also had a one-night-stand with Renee Perry, during the short time when breaking off his engagement with Lynette Lindquist.

-Lynette and Tom met while working at the same advertising company.
+Tom met Lynette while working at the same advertising company.
 They married in 1997, and one year later, they moved to Fairview, 4355 Wisteria Lane.
-Lynette had a very successful career but gave up all that to become a stay-at-home mother.
-Tom was a working dad, always away from home, supporting his family financially.

-Lynette met Mary Alice Young, Bree Van de Kamp, and Susan Mayer, shortly after discovering she is pregnant with twins, and they became friends.
-Lynette became a mother to five children with Tom: twins Preston and Porter born in 1998, Parker in 2000, Penny in 2003 and Paige, in 2014.
-She met Gabrielle Solis in 2003 and after difficulties in getting along, they became best friends.
+Tom and Lynette had five children together: twins Preston and Porter born in 1998, Parker in 2000, Penny in 2004 and Paige, in 2016.
+Tom also has a daughter, Kayla Huntingoton, with Nora, as a result of his one-night stand.
+She is the eldest of his children, born in 1995.

 Season 1

 Tom is frequently out of town and seems oblivious to Lynette's problems.
 Tom has been keeping his one-night stand with Renee a secret from his wife, and only his father, Rodney Scavo, knows about it.
-Tom decides to become a house-husband after losing his promotion to Tim Douggan and subsequently quits his job.
-He seems to truly love Lynette, and the two are able to discuss family matters in-depth.
+Tom decides to become a househusband after losing his promotion to Tim Douggan and quitting his job.